Togetherness

 My husband works long hours and I often end up eating by myself.
 Sai is our maid.
 I remember the first few weeks in Bangkok when I would sit in the dining room at an empty table eatting my meal.
 Sai would give me an alarmed look and come in and stand with me.
 She did not want me to be eating alone.
 I explained to her that I was fine being by myself, but most Thais still have a hard time believing that I am O.K. with the amount of solitary time I clock.

 This amiable approach to life certainly makes it less lonely.
-If stuck sitting alone, why not seek out a short time pal to play a game of checkers with021000k3.jpg or make a little chit chat?
+If stuck sitting alone, why not seek out a short time pal to play a game of checkers with or make a little chit chat?
 I rarely see taxi cab drivers sitting in silence waiting for their next fare.
 Instead, the down time becomes a social event.
 If you are a woman and you have made a female Thai friend, do not be alarmed when she decides to hold your hand or caress your back.
 If you are a man, do not be surprised when your Thai pal throws his arm over your shoulder.
 That is what friends do here.
 The first time my girlfriend held my hand during a shopping trip I was alarmed.
 At a Thai rock concert I was surprised when other females started to dance with me and then locked hands with me.
 Now I consider it part of having a friend.

 Thai families often sleep all together in the same room and in the same bed.
 Children up to the age of eighteen may still be found in with their parents.
 If in a situation where they may have to spend a night by themselves, they often will choose to go sleep over at a friend’s house.